 Select Vacant Land — for Portfolio Investment and for Ultimate Social Distancing

-Land of Land, Inc. offers investment diversification by facilitating ownership of USA land through “Land is the Cure for Stocks and Crowds” liquidation auction.SWEDESBORO, NEW JERSEY, UNITED STATES, May 26, 2020 /EINPresswire.com/ -- Land of Land, Inc. announces its land liquidation auction of vacant property — where families can protect and preserve their “nest egg” and have a safe retreat to protect their health.
+Land of Land, Inc. offers investment diversification by facilitating ownership of USA land through its “Land is the Cure for Stocks & Crowds” liquidation sale.SWEDESBORO, NEW JERSEY, UNITED STATES, May 27, 2020 /EINPresswire.com/ -- Land of Land, Inc. announces its land liquidation auction of vacant property — where families can protect and preserve their “nest egg” and have a safe retreat to protect their health.

-Participate in Land of Land’s "Land is the Cure for Stocks and Crowds" Land Liquidation which ends on Wednesday, May 27th.
-Two dozen properties across this great nation are featured in this event.
+Participate in Land of Land’s "Land is the Cure for Stocks and Crowds" Land Liquidation which ends Today, Noon EST. Two dozen properties across this great nation are featured in this event.
 Options include 40-80 acre parcels in Texas near oil and gas activity, large, scenic parcels in Arizona and Nevada, well-located, highly desirable gorgeous Florida and California lots, prime Washington properties near water, and residential building lots in a beautiful Wisconsin community.
 Bidding is easy and only a valid credit card is required to participate.

 About Land of Land, Inc.: